1. Education

 Size and Weight:

-Wingspan of 3 feet and 5-10 pounds
+Wingspan of three feet and a few pounds

 Diet: